Common Origin of Warm Dark Matter and Dark Radiation: Implications for Cosmology

 We first note that there is a wide array of values for the time of decay $t_\dec$, deep inside the radiation-dominated era, to which the available cosmological probes measuring the CMB and LSS are not sensitive.
 In terms of the corresponding scale factor $a_\dec$, this range is given by $a_{\rm BBN} \ll a_\dec \ll a_{\rm probed}$, where $a_{\rm BBN} \sim 10^{-8}$ is the scale factor at the time of BBN, and $a_{\rm probed} \sim 10^{-5}$ corresponds to the earliest time at which the smallest scales measured by the cosmological probes enter the horizon.
 Indeed for $a_\dec$ satisfying these inequalities there are ({\it i}) no effects of $\DN$ on BBN to speak of, and ({\it ii}) no consequences, coming from the decay process itself, on the cosmological observables.
 We corroborated that indeed the fits to cosmological data are insensitive to $a_\dec$ within this range and therefore, without loss of generality, we fix $a_\dec = 10^{-7}$.
 A more general implementation of this model, where the decay into WDM and DR is exactly modeled, at both the background and perturbations level and for any value of $a_\dec$ whatsoever, is beyond the scope of this paper and left to future work.

-We implemented the COWaRD model into the Boltzmann code {\tt CLASS} \cite{Blas:2011rf}, which already allows for the inclusion of non-cold (\ie warm) dark matter components.
-To include the WDM we need its phase space distribution function $f(q)$, where $q=ap$ is the comoving momentum of the particles.
+To calculate the impact that our COWaRD model has on cosmology we use the Boltzmann code {\tt CLASS} \cite{Blas:2011rf}.
+We take advantage of {\tt CLASS}'s options for the inclusion of dark radiation and non-cold (\ie warm) dark matter and modify them to suit our purposes.
+More concretely, since within COWaRD both DR and WDM have a common origin, we implement Eqs. (\ref{eq:TnrTdec}) and (\ref{eq:Tnr_fwdm_DNeff}), which relate the properties of both components.
+In addition, to solve for the evolution of the WDM perturbations, we implemented in {\tt CLASS} the WDM phase space distribution function $f(q)$, where $q=ap$ is the comoving momentum of the particles.
 From the Boltzmann equation with a decay term, we find $f(q)$ to be given by

 where we define $q_\dec \equiv a_\dec p_\dec$ and $\rho_{2,0} \equiv \rho_2 \vert_{T=0}$ is today's value of the energy density in the massive daughter particles.